-Weathered just shy of the point of no return, you can practically hear the Seagrave crying out to anyone close enough to see it to please find it a good home and restore it to its former glory.
+Weathered just shy of the point of no return, you can practically hear this old truck crying out to anyone close enough to see it to please find it a good home and restore it to its former glory.
 Maybe then it could take its place in a museum like the one you’ll see if you click through.
 This article will be for anyone with any fire buff in them or maybe just a love for all vintage machines.

 I don’t know the back story on this fire engine.
 It was in the parking lot belonging to the private event center that was formerly Fire Station 3.

 Perhaps it will be restored and used as an exhibit in their facility.
-At the time I took the photos, it had been sitting in the elements in the lot for a few months.
+At the time I took the photos, it had been sitting in the lot for a few months.
 It would be there for a few more months before disappearing.
-We can only hope it went to a better place than a parking lot!
+We can only hope it went to a better place than the parking lot!

 I’m sure its dream is to someday make it to the Hall Of Flame.